Openness Factor

 Light or Dark Fabric?

-Color is a key factor in selecting a sunscreen shadecloth.
-Color will directly affect heat gain (shading coefficient), brightness, and glare.
+Color is a key factor in selecting a sunscreen shade cloth.
+Color can directly affect heat gain (shading coefficient), brightness, and glare.

 Color Range